jspsych/jsPsych/docs/markdown_docs/plugins/jspsych-survey-text.md

 Name | Type | Value
 -----|------|------
-responses | JSON string | A string in JSON format containing the responses for each question.
+responses | JSON string | A string in JSON format containing the response for each question.
 The encoded object will have a separate variable for the response to each question, with the first question in the trial being recorded in `Q0`, the second in `Q1`, and so on.
 Each response is a string containing whatever the subject typed into the associated text box. rt | numeric | The response time in milliseconds for the subject to make a response.

 ## Examples